AbdallahCoptan/resif/docs/cli/README.md

     - prepare default software sets `<configdir>/swsets/default.yaml`
     - prepare the default roles (each of them specializing the [RESIF variables](variables.md))     `<configdir>/roles/{default,sysadmin}.yaml`
     - bootstrap the deployment version (used as `<release>`) if needed `<configdir>/VERSION`
-    - prepare the default EB source definition `<configdir>/sources/default.yaml`, which holds configuration for the Easybuild repository sources
+    - prepare the default EB source definition `<configdir>/sources/default.yaml`, which holds configuration for the Easybuild repository sources -- see [`ebsources.md`](../ebsources.md)
 2. initialize `<datadir>`   (`~/.local/resif`  by default)
     - setup the EB source repository (according to the definitions found in `<configdir>/sources/*.yaml`), _i.e._:
           * `<datadir>/easyconfigs/<sourcename>/`, a clone of the [easybuild-easyconfigs repository](https://github.com/hpcugent/easybuild-easyconfigs) which hosts EasyBuild specification files for the source `<sourcename>`